At a Glance

 Remember that consolidation doesn’t forgive or reduce your debt.
 If you don’t increase your payments and change your spending habits, you could find yourself with more money trouble.

-Take time to compare different ways to pay off credit card debt.
+Take time to compare different ways to pay off credit debt.
 Review the pros and cons and understand the terms to make sure you don’t end up with a higher interest rate or paying more in fees or interest over time.

 Different types of debt consolidation